 To start your online training:

-Step 1: Use this information to begin your online training
+Step 1: Use this information to enroll and begin your online training:

 Step 2: Use this information to log in: